דלג לתוכן הראשי

 Environmental Pollution and Brain Aging: PM2.5, Noise, and Lead

-A series of studies published in 2025-2026, involving researchers from the American University in Cairo (AUC) and the Global Brain Health Initiative, converge on a troubling conclusion: <strong>the environment we live in, the air we breathe, the noise we hear, and the chemicals we are exposed to, measurably accelerate brain aging</strong>.
+A series of recently published studies, including the large-scale Exposome study in Nature Medicine and a meta-analysis in Lancet Planetary Health, converge on a troubling conclusion: the environment we live in—the air we breathe, the noise we hear, and the chemicals we are exposed to—accelerates brain aging in a measurable way.
 PM2.5 particles increase the risk of dementia, traffic noise damages white matter, childhood lead leaves a lifelong scar, and microplastics breach the blood-brain barrier.
-It is time to stop seeing the environment as a backdrop and start seeing it as an active factor in our neural health.
+It is time to stop seeing the environment as a backdrop and start seeing it as an active factor in our neurological health.

 Which pollutants are we talking about?